Indirect Query Bayesian Optimization with Integrated Feedback: Theoretical analysis

 \subsection{Regret of Multi-resolution Queries}

-We now analyse the regret in the setting where the cost of queries depends on their resolution as motivated in Section \ref{sec: motivation Multi-fidelity} and in Algorithm \ref{alg: CMETS}.
-Concretely, we consider $g_{t}(a) = \int f(a + \varepsilon) p_{t}(\varepsilon) d\varepsilon$ at different locations $a$, where $\varepsilon$ is a random variable independent of all else, such that at time $t$, $\mathbb{E}\left[\varepsilon\right]=0$ and $\mathrm{Var}\left[\varepsilon\right]=\tau_{t}^{2}I$, and a sufficiently strong tail decay (e.g. Gaussian or uniform).
-Note that we allow the querying distribution to vary with iterations so that we can do cheap queries at the beginning, and increase resolution (i.e. decrease $\tau_t$) as iterations proceed.
-Instead of optimizing $\tau_t$ at each iteration along with $a_t$, like in Section \ref{sec: motivation Multi-fidelity}, we consider a deterministic schedule of decreasing $\tau_t$.
-This makes the problem considerably simpler since we operate on the same space, $\mathcal A=\mathcal X$, but note that $f$ and $g_{t}$ may have different optima (an example of this is given in Fig. \ref{fig:iqbo_budgeted} in the Appendix).
-We investigate the instant regret bounds if we select $a_t$ via state-of-art baselines such as GP-UCB \citep{srinivas_gpucb:information-theoretic_2012} with respect to the posterior of target function $f$.
+We now analyze the regret in the setting where the cost of queries depends on their resolution, as motivated in Section \ref{sec: motivation Multi-fidelity} and Algorithm \ref{alg: CMETS}.
+Recall that we write $a_t = (\xi_t, \delta_t)$, with $\xi_t$ the location of the query and $\delta_t$ the resolution, associated with the cost $\lambda(\delta_t)$.
+We wish to perform cheap queries at the beginning, and increase resolution (i.e. decrease $\delta_t$) as iterations proceed.
+Instead of optimizing $\delta_t$ at each iteration as it is a part of $a_t$, like in Section \ref{sec: motivation Multi-fidelity}, for the purposes of analysis, we will consider a deterministic schedule of decreasing $\delta_t$ and optimize only $\xi_t$.
+This setting is considerably simpler since we effectively operate on the same space, as $\xi_t\in\mathcal X$, but note that $f$ and $g$ may still have different optima (an example of this is given in Fig. \ref{fig:multi-resolution}).
+We now investigate the instant regret bounds when selecting $\xi_t$ using the state-of-art baselines such as GP-UCB \citep{srinivas_gpucb:information-theoretic_2012} with respect to the posterior of target function $f$ and show that one can match regret bounds of direct queries with a cost that grows at significantly slower rates.

-We show the concentration inequality for the predictor CMP shown in Section \ref{sec: problem setup and cmp}, by following the concentration inequality of Gaussian distributed variables \citep{srinivas_gpucb:information-theoretic_2012}.
-This is because the posterior of $f(x)|\mathbf{z}_t \sim \mathcal{N}(m_t(x), \sigma^2_t(x))$.
-Note Lemma \ref{theo: concentration} is dependent on $m_t(x), \sigma_t(x)$, which is not accessible in practice.
-We can further extend the concentration results to asymptotic bounds for empirical estimates $\hat{m}_t(x), \hat{\sigma}_t(x)$ following the convergence result in \citep{chau_deconditional_2021}.